sougata143/ThunderCode/README.md

 ## 🤝 Contributing

 1. Fork the repository
-2. Create your feature branch
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Create a Pull Request
+5. Open a Pull Request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🆘 Troubleshooting

+### Common Issues

+1. **Backend API Connection Failed**
+   - Check if backend server is running
+   - Verify API URL in frontend .env file
+   - Ensure all required environment variables are set

+2. **AI Model Errors**
+   - Verify API keys are correctly set in backend .env
+   - Check API rate limits
+   - Ensure proper network connectivity

+3. **Docker Issues**
+   - Ensure Docker daemon is running
+   - Check port availability (80 and 8000)
+   - Verify Docker Compose installation

+For more issues and solutions, please check our [Wiki](wiki) or open an issue.